Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

-As you can see, We have used some new M# fluent API here, **DatabaseModel** method tells the M# framework how to treat this entity.
+As you can see, We have used some new M# fluent API here, **DatabaseMode** method tells the M# framework how to treat this entity.
 We have three options here:

-- **DatabaseOption.Managed**: By default, this option is selected and it saves data to created table based on M# default conventions
+- **DatabaseOption.Managed**: By default, this option is selected and it saves data to created table based on M# default conventions.
-- **DatabaseOption.Existing**: It doesn't create table by M# conventions and let you choose with table to be used
+- **DatabaseOption.Existing**: It doesn't create table by M# conventions and let you choose the table to be used.
-- **DatabaseOption.Transient**: Nothing will be saved to the database and every saved entities life depend on the current application running process
+- **DatabaseOption.Transient**: Nothing will be saved to the database and every saved entities life depend on the current application running process.
-- **DatabaseOption.Custom**: You should define for the M# framework how to save entity
+- **DatabaseOption.Custom**: You should define for the M# framework how to save entity.

-**Name** method used to change the name of the object to our custom name that in this case we have set its name to *Project*.
-As our requirements told us, we should make sure that the project name is unique, to achieve this goal M# has a method named **UniqueCombinarion**.
+**Name** method has been used to change the name of the object to our custom name.
+In this case, we have set its name to *Project*.
+As our requirements told us, we should make sure that the project name is unique.
+To achieve this goal, M# has a method named **UniqueCombinarion**.
 In this method you should write your custom property name here.
-In a similar way add another entity type called *Task* but this time with a set of properties shown in the snippet below:
+In a similar way add another entity named **Task**, but this time with a set of properties shown in the snippet below:

 ```csharp
 using MSharp;